Plants we regret losing

 Banksia ‘Giant Candles’

-We planted six Banksia ‘Giant Candles’ in our original foundation platning in 2003.
+We planted six Banksia ‘Giant Candles’ in our original foundation planting in 2003.
 This plant is a cross between B. ericifolia and B. spinulosa with huge orange flower spikes.
 Our plants produced their first flowers in February 2005 and by March 2007 one bush had 40 spikes on it.
 However these plants never looked well, always with yellow foliage, and even though we tried several applications of iron chelates and trace elements they never improved.
 We eventually removed all by February 2017.

 Banksia grandis - Bull Banksia

 We were lucky to receive seed of Banksia grandis, or Bull Banksia, from Two Peoples Bay, WA and planted it in a pot in March 2009.
 This plant forms a shrub 1.5m high and 3m across to a small tree 10m high, with magnificent dark green toothed leaves and large yellow flower spikes.
 We transplanted our seedling to a larger pot in April 2009 and it doubled in size by December 2009 and again by November 2010.
-We saw our first cone in November 2011 and this plant gave great pleasure until it died suddenly in the heat of February 2020.
+We saw our first flower in November 2011 and this plant gave great pleasure until it died suddenly in the heat of February 2020.

-Banksia hookeriana
+Banksia hookeriana (photos below, left two)

 We planted Banksia hookeriana, or Hooker’s Banksia, from southwestern WA, in a pot in October 2011.
 This plant grows fast to a dense rounded shrub, 2-3m high and wide, with golden-orange flowers.
 Our plant was very browned off in the heat of February 2014, but rallied and bloomed well until it died in March 2020.

-Banksia occidentalis - Red Swamp Banksia
+Banksia occidentalis - Red Swamp Banksia (photos above, right two)

 We planted Banksia occidentalis, or Red Swamp Banksia, in June 2007 and March 2012 without much success, but were lucky to be given a grafted plant in January 2015.
-This plant develops in to a small tree to 3-8m high and 5m wide with narrow dark green leaves and golden flowers with prominent red styles.
+This plant develops into a small tree to 3-8m high and 5m wide with narrow dark green leaves and golden flowers with prominent red styles.
 Our tree first bloomed for us in March 2017 with brilliant emerald-green new cones and even more prolifically the next year.
 However this tree browned off and died suddenly in the extreme heat of December 2019.
+We have since planted (2022) Banksia occidentalis ‘Red Beacon’ which is flowering well.

 Banksia pilostylis - Marsh Banksia